 Under both implementations, the beneficiary selection procedure was implemented in two sequential stages.
 The first step involved the geographic targeting of the intervention areas.
 In rural areas, 506 villages in 7 of the 32 states were randomly assigned to control or treatment groups.
 On the other hand, perfect randomization was infeasible in urban areas due to financial considerations.
 Therefore, using the 2000 census and the INEGI's 2000 National Survey of Household Income and Expenditure, the program was initially offered in city blocks having the highest incidence of poverty based on which the program administration computed a city block-level propensity score predicting the city block's likelihood to be part of the intervention, thus matching a comparable sample of city blocks based on their similarities in terms of propensity scores.
-The second stage consisted of the selection of beneficiary households through a discriminant analysis which consisted on comparing each household's marginality index against a local cutoff defined using the minimum well-being line define by the National Council for the Evaluation of Social Development Policy (CONEVAL).7 The geographic distribution of this poverty measure is shown in the first panel of Figure 1 suggesting a high concentration of poverty in the southern and eastern regions of the country, which is reflected in the geographic distribution of eligible households in the evaluation sample as shown in the second panel of Figure 1.8
+The second stage consisted of the selection of beneficiary households through a discriminant analysis which consisted on comparing each household's marginality index against a local cutoff defined using the minimum well-being line define by the National Council for the Evaluation of Social Development Policy (CONEVAL).8